Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 – Date of registration at your current address in Norway

-Next, we will ask whether you have family or apartment in a country other than Norway and, depending on the situation, we will move on to the next questions.
+Next, we will ask whether you have family or an apartment in NOK other than Norway and, depending on the situation, we will move on to the next questions.

 Situation one:

-If you answer "Yes, I have family in a country other than Norway", we will ask you whether you have changed your municipality of residence in the last 24 months.
+If you answer "Yes, I have family in NOK other than Norway", we will ask you whether you have changed your municipality of residence in the last 24 months.

 If so, we will ask for: